 In the following, we focus on two distinct metrics to quantify and compare the performance of \galexi and FLEXI on different hardware, which rely on the time-to-solution and the energy-to-solution paradigms, respectively.
-Here, we use the performance index (PID), which is defined as
+For this, we use the performance index (PID), which is a commonly used metric to quantify the performance of DG codes~\cite{krais2021flexi,fehn2019matrix} and is defined as

 The PID describes the walltime required by a single rank to advance a single DOF for one stage of the explicit Runge--Kutta time-stepping.
 Hence, the PID is independent of the number of timesteps performed, the number of DOF used in the simulation and the number of ranks employed, where a rank refers either to a CPU core or a whole GPU as discussed in \cref{sec:implementation}.
 While this provides a good measure of efficiency for code performance comparison on either CPU or GPU systems, the usefulness of this definition is limited when comparing GPU and CPU codes with each other.
 Here, a whole GPU would be compared to a single CPU core with a vastly different compute performance and power consumption.
-To account for the differences in hardware, we propose an energy-normalized PID (EPID) as a more suitable measure of performance.
-The EPID is defined as

-and describes the energy required to compute the time update for a single DOF on the specific computing hardware.
+To account for the differences in hardware, we propose in this work the novel energy-normalized PID (EPID) as a more suitable measure of performance.
+The EPID is defined as and describes the energy required to compute the time update for a single DOF on the specific computing hardware.
 The EPID can thus be interpreted as the PID normalized by the specific power required per rank, which is denoted as $P_{\text{rank}}$.